 SMB is an industry-standard network file-sharing protocol.
 SMB is also known as Common Internet File System or CIFS.
 For more information on SMB, see Microsoft SMB Protocol and CIFS Protocol Overview.

-Azure AD over SMB for Azure Files offers several benefits over using Shared Key authentication:
+Azure AD Domain Service authentication for Azure Files offers several benefits over using Shared Key authentication:

-If you plan to "lift and shift" your application to the cloud, replacing traditional file servers with Azure Files, then you may want your application to authenticate with Azure AD to access file data.
-Azure Files supports using Azure AD credentials from domain-joined VMs over SMB to access file shares, directories, or files.
+If you plan to "lift and shift" your application to the cloud, replacing traditional file servers with Azure Files, then you may want your application to authenticate with Azure AD credentials to access file data.
+Azure Files supports using Azure AD credentials to access Azure Files over SMB from Azure AD DS domain-joined Windows VMs.
 You can also choose to sync all of your on-premises Active Directory objects to Azure AD to preserve usernames, passwords, and other group assignments.

 Enforce granular access control on Azure file shares

 You can grant permissions to a specific identity at the share, directory, or file level.
 For example, suppose that you have several teams using a single Azure file share for project collaboration.
 You can grant all teams access to non-sensitive directories, while limiting access to directories containing sensitive financial data to your Finance team only.

 Back up ACLs along with your data

 You can use Azure Files to back up your existing on-premises file shares.
 Azure Files preserves your ACLs along with your data when you back up a file share to Azure Files over SMB.

 How it works

 Azure Files uses Azure AD Domain Services to support Kerberos authentication with Azure AD credentials from domain-joined VMs.
 Before you can use Azure AD with Azure Files, you must first enable Azure AD Domain Services and join the domain from the VMs from which you plan to access file data.
 Your domain-joined VM must reside in the same virtual network (VNET) as Azure AD Domain Services.